Dyna-5G: Dynamic Role Switching for Self-Organizing 5G M2M Networks: Phases of Network Operation

 Next, the transition process starts with the candidate machine sending a \texttt{Transition Request} to the current leader.
 The current leader verifies the request to ensure: (1) its legitimacy, (2) the machine possesses the top score, and (3) the smooth initiation of the leader selection.
-Once these requirements are fulfilled, the current leader broadcasts the \texttt{Transition Alert} to all machines initiating the transition process.
-Otherwise, it responds back with \texttt{Transition Failure}, and the network continues as it is.
-Once the \texttt{Transition Alert} is received, all followers disconnect, terminate all network processes and suspend the application-layer.
-The leader becomes a follower (UE), and the candidate becomes the leader (Core and RAN).
+Once these conditions are met, the current leader broadcasts the \texttt{Transition Alert} to all machines initiating the transition process.
+Otherwise, it responds with \texttt{Transition Failure}, and the network continues as it is.
+Once the message \texttt{Transition Alert} is received, all followers disconnect, terminate all network processes, and suspend the application layer.
+The leader becomes a follower (UE), and the candidate becomes the leader (Core/RAN).
 The rest remain followers, but reconnect to the new leader.
-All machines update their network state and table, once they are connected again.
-Key elements such as security context, temporary identifications, and resources (\eg, PDU IP address) are released during the disconnection and subsequently renewed by the incoming leader.
+Key elements, such as tables, security context, temporary identifications, and resources (\eg, PDU IP address) are released during the disconnection and subsequently renewed by the incoming leader.
+It should be noted that this role transition is not a 3GPP RRC handover between cells.
+RRC handovers and their parameters (measurement events, candidate-cell lists, or A3/TTT/hysteresis) remain unchanged and are not affected by Dyna-5G.